ian-whitestone/ian-whitestone.github.io/_posts/2020-04-22-hello-great-expectations.md

 listings.expect_table_row_count_to_be_between(min_value=250)
 ```

-On common apartment sites like Craigslist and Kijiji, listings will have varying metadata as the sites give users flexibility over what information they provide.
+On common apartment sites, listings will have varying metadata as the sites give users flexibility over what information they provide.
 Below are the daily null rates for two metadata fields; laundry & parking.
 In this case, a null rate is defined as the % of listings that did not contain the given field.

 <p align="center">
     <img src="{{ site.baseurl }}{% link images/hello-great-expectations/null_rates.png %}">